Does searching affect my credit score?

 Who Can Search Official Records?

-Any U.S. resident or authorized representative may perform a search.
+Any U.S. resident or authorized representative may perform a search at no cost.

 There are no income requirements and no impact on credit reports.